puppetlabs/puppet-resource_api/docs/hands-on-lab/04-adding-a-new-transport.md

 david@davids:~/tmp/hue$
 ```

-If you're working with a version control system, this would also be a good point to make the first commit to store away all the boilerplate code and later revisit the changes you made.
-Here I'm showing how to initialise a local git repository and storing all files in an initial commit:
+If you're working with a version control system, now would be a good time to make your first commit and store the boilerplate code, and then you can revisit the changes you made later.
+For example:

 ```
 david@davids:~/tmp/hue$ git init